bruceravel/demeter/documentation/Artemis/startup/index.rst

 ================

-The :demeter:`artemis` program is launched on Windows by double-clicking the :demeter:`artemis` icon on the desk top, by selecting ``artemis`` from the :demeter:`demeter` menu in the Start Menu, or by typing :command:`dartemis` (with a silent :button:`d`) at the command prompt.
-If you installed :demeter:`demeter` using the standard installer package, you can also double click on an :demeter:`artemis` project file (i.e. one with a :file:`.fpj` extension) to open it in :demeter:`artemis`.
+The :demeter:`artemis` program is launched on Windows by :mark:`leftclick,..` double-clicking the :demeter:`artemis` icon on the desk top, by selecting ``artemis`` from the :demeter:`demeter` menu in the Start Menu, or by typing :command:`dartemis` (with a silent :button:`d`) at the command prompt.
+If you installed :demeter:`demeter` using the standard installer package, you can also :mark:`leftclick,..` double-click on an :demeter:`artemis` project file (i.e. one with a :file:`.fpj` extension) to open it in :demeter:`artemis`.

 On a unix computer, :demeter:`artemis` is launched by typing :command:`dartemis` in the shell.
 Depending on how :demeter:`demeter`